moderndatacompany/dataos.info/docs/resources/workflow/workflow_yaml_attributes_configuration.md

 <b>Requirement:</b> mandatory <br>
 <b>Default Value:</b> none <br>
 <b>Possible Value:</b> flare/toolbox/scanner/alpha. <br>
-<b>Additional Details:</b> it is also possible to specify specific versions of the stack.
+<b>Additional Details:</b> it is also possible to specify specific versions of the Stack.
 For example, you can use the notation "flare:4.0" to indicate a specific version.
 If no version is explicitly specified, the system will automatically select the latest version as the default option <br>
 <b>Example Usage:</b>
 ```yaml
 stack: alpha